 Convertible car seats can be used in both the rear-facing seats and forward-facing position.
 The American Academy of Pediatrics (AAP) recommends that children be placed in a rear-facing car seat until the age of 2, but it is safest to leave your child facing the rear until he reaches the rear-facing limit for the seat.

 Only children who are at least four years old and weigh at least 40 pounds should use booster seats.
 These seats position the car seat’s seat belt so the child can use it safely.

 Our Wisconsin car accident attorneys suggest that parents check NHTSA’s ease of use ratings to learn which seats are easiest for parents to install.
 Parents should also get their car seat installation checked at their local fire or police station.

-For more information about child safety visit our online library.
+For more information about child safety and Wisconsin's car seat laws visit our online library.
 To discuss a car accident with a Wisconsin accident injury lawyer, contact Hupy and Abraham at 800-800-5678.
 The initial consultation is free.